 If you are new here, WELCOME!
-Dawn is a busy mom of a 19 year old daughter, Kelsea, who has Asperger's.
+Dawn is a busy mom of a 28 year old daughter, Kelsea, who has Asperger's.
 Dawn is a friend and family member.
 Kelsea is a sweet young women who LOVES history and computers.
 Kelsea's greatest achievement is her beautiful photographs.
 She is an avid photographer of landscapes and people.
 She loves taking pictures of birds in the Everglades which she gets to visit often.

-Dawn has agreed to write a series of articles about her experience of raising, and homeschooling a child with Asperger's and a learning disability.
+Dawn agreed to write a series of articles about her experience of raising, and homeschooling a child with Asperger's that has a learning disability.
 Kelsea has long since graduated from high school but stills lives at home.

 Everyone has a story to tell.
 Some stories are tragic, but others can learn from them.
 Some of your stories are success stories; those are encouraging for the struggling parent and child.
 Please consider sharing your story with all of us.